Ishan-sinha/Bike-Hiring-App/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/adityagupta1089/Bike-Rental-App/badge.svg)](https://snyk.io/test/github/adityagupta1089/Bike-Rental-App)

 ## 1. Introduction
 This is the server component of an application that is used for renting or leasing cycles.
+## Changes
+New Changes include better optimization of server, easy and faster navigation, faster loadability of the server and parallel operation and execution.

 ## 2. Requirements
 - [Maven](https://maven.apache.org/)